 CoinSpot is an online cryptocurrency trading website that aims to aims to make it very easy for users to buy and sell a wide range of cryptocurrency coins and tokens.
 CoinSpot opened its virtual doors in the first half of 2013, with the original focus being on Bitcoin trading.

-This may seem like quite a lengthy process just in order to get verified, but at the end of the day this process does an excellent job in protecting the CoinSpot community against scammers and digital bank robbers so we can definitely say that it’s worth the effort – especially considering the fantastic services you’ll be provided with once your verification is complete.
+This may seem like quite a lengthy process just in order to get verified, but at the end of the day this process does an excellent job in protecting the CoinSpot community against scammers and hackers so we can definitely say that it’s worth the effort – especially considering the fantastic services you’ll be provided with once your verification is complete.

 Having internet banking will make things a whole lot easier for you in order for transactions to take place.
 You have the option to store your funds in your CoinSpot account or at any time you please you can exchange your crypto funds into AUD and withdraw them into your regular bank account.

 Each time you want to buy or sell, you’ll need to log in to your CoinSpot account.
-For this, you’ll need to enter your name, email address and unique password.
+For this, you’ll need to enter your email address and unique password.
 From there you can go about buying and selling as you please.
-It’s best to logout after every transaction or after every time you are done using the CoinSpot facilities as it lowers the risk of internet crime.

 So you’re all set to make your first deposit with CoinSpot, but how exactly?
 Well, CoinSpot has a great array of payment methods to choose from, and there should be something to suit everybody.
 CoinSpot’s payment methods include: